FabiolaBusch/fakechair/README.md

 ## Live Demo

-A live demo is available at [fakechair.fabiolabuschendorf.de](fakechair.fabiolabuschendorf.de)
+A live demo is available at [http://fakechair.fabiolabuschendorf.de](fakechair.fabiolabuschendorf.de)

 This dapp is migrated to the Rinkeby testnet.
 Log in to **MetaMask** in your browser, select the Network Rinkeby and create an account with some test-ether (generate them in the [faucet](https://www.rinkeby.io/)).
 To access any files on IPFS, you need to have